TheEconomist/the-economist-war-fire-model/README.md

 # *The Economist's* Ukraine war-fire model

 This repository contains the source code and data associated with *The Economist’s* Ukraine war-fire model.
+This model uses statistical techniques from machine learning and satelitte data on temperature anamolies to detect war events.
+As of February 18th, 2023, we detected 14,068 such events in the country.

 ## Scripts, sources and output data